jwkvam/bowtie/doc/architecture.rst

 Almost every component has events associated with it.
 For example, a slider generates events when the user moves the slider.
 In Bowtie, these events are class properties with the prefix ``on_``.
-With the layout class you can subscribe callbacks to events, so when an event happens the callback is called with an argument that is related to the event.
+With the App class you can subscribe callbacks to events, so when an event happens the callback is called with an argument that is related to the event.

 Commands